 To get optimal performance, a program must run on a CPU that is local to the memory pages being utilized by that program.
-The NUMA interfaces described in this chapter allow a program to specify the node from which a program's pages are allocated.
+The NUMA interfaces described in this chapter allow a program to specify the node from which a program's pages are allocated, and to shield NUMA node(s) so that user pages are migrated to/from the shielded nodes' memory to reduce the amount of remote memory accesses for real-time applications.

 When coupled with the mechanisms for setting a process' CPU affinity, these interfaces allow a program to obtain very deterministic memory access times.